 Top atmospheric researchers confirm that Ozone levels vary by season and latitude.
-Sometime in 1979, it was observed the there considerable Ozone depletion in the upper latitudes, Arctic and Antarctic.
+Sometime in 1979, it was observed that there was considerable Ozone depletion in the upper latitudes, Arctic and Antarctic.
 This massive stretch of ozone depletion (hole) is estimated to be about the size of America.

 Particularly in the antarctic, satellite images were released showing a disturbing thinning of the ozone layer.
 The phenomenon is what we usually call the Ozone hole, and it was mostly observed over the Antarctic every year during the spring.

-In the winter, temperatures drop below -78°C (-109°F) in the Poles (Antartic).
-Thin clouds form of ice, nitric acid, and sulphuric acid mixtures.
+In the winter, temperatures drop below -78°C (-109°F) in the Poles (Antarctic).
+Thin clouds form ice, nitric acid, and sulphuric acid mixtures.
 Chemical reactions on the surfaces of ice crystals in the clouds release active forms of CFCs.
-This sets the ozone depletion going by spring, a lot of depletion has occurred.
+This sets the ozone depletion going and by spring, a lot of depletion has occurred.

 Why does the Ozone hole only occur in the Antarctic?